dialoguemd-archives/text-snomed/README.md

 Extracting SNOMED CT concepts from free-form text.

 # Usage of MetaMap extractor
 1. You first have to follow this [guide](https://metamap.nlm.nih.gov/Installation.shtml) to install the MetaMap to your local computer.
+Also, start the `SKR/Medpost Part-of-Speech Tagger Server` and the `Word Sense Disambiguation (WSD) Server`
 2. Then set up `my_pymm` by doing the following:
   ```
   cd my_pymm